-Summary of the changes to the indicator set for 2018 reporting
+Summary of the changes to the indicator set for 2019 reporting

-The 2018 reporting requires submitting data on indicators and the Interim NCPI.
+The 2019 reporting requires submitting data on indicators and the NCPI.
 The narrative report is optional.

-Some indicators have been modified based on the recommendations from the review of GAM by the global Monitoring Technical Advisory Group which met in November 2017, and some indicators have been added.
+Some indicators have been modified based on the recommendations from the review of Global AIDS Monitoring by the Global Monitoring Technical Advisory Group through virtual consultation in October 2018.
+One indicator has been added.

-The changes for the 2018 reporting round are summarized below.
+The changes for the 2019 reporting round are summarized below.